Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 New FRT-7, FRT-5, and FRT-4

 In 1989, the FRT-7 (with bridge lock), FRT-4 (without saddle height adjustability), and FRT-5 (with saddle height adjustability) were each redesigned to reposition the fine tuners horizontally.
-They had "Fernandes" printed across the top of their tail and "FRT TREMOLO SYSTEM" embossed on the upper base plate.
+Each had "FERNANDES" printed in white lettering across the top of their tails and "FRT TREMOLO SYSTEM" embossed on the upper baseplate.
 Both knife edges went back to being round again.
-The kit versions sold to the public had a sticker on the block saying "Made in Korea."
-The FRT-6 and FRT-8 remained unchanged.
-The FRT-9 was dropped.
+Their blocks had a sticker on them saying "Made in Korea."

 1989 Left-handed availability